 Students learn to expand their writing from several paragraphs to several pages and make effective use of craft moves, such as strong beginnings, beautiful language, transitions, details and description, and figurative language, including similes and metaphors.
 They continue to use the writing process effectively to plan for narrative and expository writing, edit for conventional spelling, punctuation, capitalization, grammatical usage, and word choice, and revise both independently and in peer conferences.

-In reading workshop, paralleling the experiences in writing workshop are internet research; themes in picture books; memoir; non-fiction; short stories; and historical fiction.
-Student initiative and active learning are encouraged through book clubs relating to their genre study.
+In reading workshop, paralleling the experiences in writing workshop are internet research; themes in fiction; memoir; non-fiction; short stories; and poetry.
+Student initiative and active learning are encouraged through book clubs relating to genre study.
 Key goals for the year include achieving high levels of literal and inferential comprehension and an appreciation of literature.
 Students learn to be actively aware of narrative sequence, character motivation, the author’s message, theme, big idea of a story, and literary techniques; to read with a writer’s eye; and to read between the lines.
 During read-aloud sessions, teachers model for students the thinking, language, behaviors, and strategies of successful readers.
-In the spring, students run their own book clubs, where groups read an historical fiction book and discuss it.
+In the spring, students run their own book clubs, where groups read a fiction novel and discuss it.
 Students improve their active listening and discussion skills, including how to disagree constructively, build on ideas, and extend conversation.

 In a unit on internet literacy, students look at the role and function of the internet, safe communication, acceptable use, and good decision making.

 Students also study a unit in both reading and writing memoir, in which students read memoirs to study styles and voice, using these skills to craft their own memoirs.